 - Credit may also be awarded for satisfactory completion of training programs, based on recommendations of the American Council on Education and the National Program on non-Collegiate Sponsored Instruction.
 The award of credit is subject to review and approval of appropriate UAF faculty.

 In general, undergraduate credits earned at the 100 level or above at a University of Alaska institution will transfer to UAF.
 In addition, in order to serve students who transfer among the three institutions that make up the University of Alaska system, UAF, UAA and UAS have identified fully transferable general education requirements for baccalaureate degrees.

 Credit for course work successfully completed at one UA institution which applies to general education requirements will fulfill the same categories at all other UA institutions.
 This applies even if there is no directly matching course work at the institution to which the student transfers.

-Completion of the 35-credit lower-division requirements (100- and 200-level courses) of the UAF baccalaureate core meets the general education requirements at UAA and UAS.
+Completion of the 38-credit requirements of the UAF baccalaureate core (excluding the writing and oral intensive upper-division requirements) meets the general education requirements at UAA and UAS.

 - Alaska Native Language

 After completing a course in which the student was placed (above 101) and earning a B grade or higher, the student may ask to receive credit for the two immediately preceding prerequisite courses, if any.
 However, credit cannot be awarded for such courses if university credit has already been granted.
 Credit will not be awarded for special topics courses, individual study courses, literature or culture courses, conversation courses, or any course taught in English.